How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 What about 1099s?

-Well, landlords are going to look primarily at the first pages of your tax returns.
+Well, landlords will look primarily at the first pages of your tax returns.

-The income stated there is often lower than what is indicated on your 1099’s because of the many deductions taken by freelancers.
+The income stated there is often lower than indicated on your 1099’s because of the many deductions taken by freelancers.

-When assessing the first two pages of your returns, landlords will only be able to verify your income after deductions.
+When assessing the first two pages of your returns, landlords can only verify your income after deductions.

 Types Of Apartments that Won’t Be Freelancer Friendly